Benchmark

 Series B in 2005

-Blue Lane Technologies, Inc. provides vulnerability shields for physical and virtual server infrastructure.
-It protects various operating systems, applications, and databases at the application layer.
-The company's products include VirtualShield, which offers protection, including application-aware firewalling, inter-VM flow visibility and analytics, application policy control, and intrusion prevention; and ServerShield, a network security appliance.
-Its solutions secure servers and VMs.
-The company serves financial services, healthcare, high tech, hosting, and retail industries.
-Blue Lane Technologies, Inc. was founded in 2002 and is based in Cupertino, California.
-As of September 30, 2008, Blue Lane Technologies, Inc. operates as a subsidiary of VMware, Inc.
+Blue Lane Technologies, Inc. specializes in providing vulnerability shields for both physical and virtual server infrastructure, focusing on the protection of various operating systems, applications, and databases at the application layer.
+The company's key products include VirtualShield, which offers features such as application-aware firewalling, inter-VM flow visibility and analytics, application policy control, and intrusion prevention, and ServerShield, a network security appliance designed to enhance server security.
+Blue Lane Technologies serves multiple industries, including financial services, healthcare, high technology, hosting, and retail.
+Founded in 2002 and based in Cupertino, California, the company operates as a subsidiary of VMware, enhancing its capabilities in the cybersecurity landscape.

 Qlusters